tensorflow/tensorflow/g3doc/LangRef.md

 number of dimensions of the domain of the next map in the composition.

-The semi-affine map composition specified in the memref type, maps from accesses used to index the memref in load/store instructions to other index spaces (i.e. logical to physical index mapping).
+The semi-affine map composition specified in the memref type, maps from accesses used to index the memref in load/store operations to other index spaces (i.e. logical to physical index mapping).
 Each of the [semi-affine maps](#semi-affine-maps) and thus its composition is required to be one-to-one.